Working with Warehouses¶

 A suspended (i.e. inactive) warehouse can be resumed through the web interface or using SQL:

-Starting a warehouse can take some time, up to five minutes and sometimes longer, as Snowflake provisions the servers that provide the compute resources for the warehouse:
+Starting a warehouse typically takes only a few seconds; however, in some rare instances, it can take longer as Snowflake provisions the servers that provide the compute resources for the warehouse.

 - In the event that any individual server takes longer than five minutes to provision, the maximum amount of time charged for all server provisioning is five minutes.